NWC-CUAHSI-Summer-Institute/TVSlope/README.md

 ## Source code and copyright

-All code in this repository is written by **Zih-Syun Chen `<emily30823@gmail.com>`** and builds on several open-source tools.
-Which files come from where:

 | Path | Origin | What we changed |
 | --- | --- | --- |